Skip to main content

 Passage ND10 8215 ML2010 5401

-These are representative, not exhaustive; always confirm the exact suffix (lever style, cylinder, finish) on the manufacturer's current price book.
+These are representative, not exhaustive, so always confirm the exact suffix (lever style, cylinder, finish) on the manufacturer current price book.
+Browse the function-coded product lines on our cylindrical lever locks and mortise locks category pages, or by brand on Schlage commercial, Sargent, and Corbin Russwin.

-Function codes also cover deadbolt-bearing locksets.
-A mortise lock can combine a latch and a deadbolt in one case (the F13/F14 entrance and apartment functions).
+Some openings need a latch and a deadbolt in one chassis, which is the role of the entrance and apartment functions (the F13 and F14 mortise functions).
 Standalone auxiliary deadbolts are a separate order under A156.36.
-If the opening needs a deadbolt plus a latch in one chassis, specify a mortise entrance or apartment function rather than adding a surface deadbolt.
+If the opening needs a deadbolt plus a latch in one unit, specify a mortise entrance or apartment function rather than adding a surface deadbolt.
+For standalone bolts, see how to choose the best commercial deadbolts.

 Common function-spec mistakes

-1. Office where Storeroom belongs: secured rooms get left unlocked by the pushbutton.
-Use Storeroom for IT, mechanical, and supply.
+1. Office where Storeroom belongs.
+Secured rooms get left unlocked by the pushbutton.
+Use Storeroom for IT, mechanical, and supply rooms.

-2. Standard Classroom in a lockdown jurisdiction: specify Classroom Security so the door locks from inside.
+2. Standard Classroom in a lockdown jurisdiction.
+Specify Classroom Security so the door locks from inside the room.

-3. Privacy on a door that needs key override for staff: hospitals and senior care often need Privacy with an outside emergency key, not a coin-slot tool.
+3. Privacy on a door that needs a staff key override.
+Hospitals and senior care often need Privacy with an outside emergency key, not just a coin-slot tool.

-4. Passage on a fire/egress door that needs positive latching: passage latches still latch, but confirm the fire rating; never downgrade a fire door to a non-latching function.
+4. Passage on a fire or egress door that needs positive latching.
+Passage latches still latch, but confirm the fire rating and never downgrade a fire door to a non-latching function.

 FAQ